omar-labana/textface-scrapper/README.md

 # Textfaces Scraper (づ｡◕‿‿◕｡)づ

-> Scraping any text based contet such as text faces to be used anywhere.
+> Scraping any text-based content such as text faces to be used anywhere.

 ![screenshot](./app_screenshot.png)

-Terminal based web scraper to target HTML/XML markup and extract any meaningful content from them.
+Terminal-based web scraper to target HTML/XML markup and extract any meaningful content from them.

 ## Built With